InsightSoftwareConsortium/GetYourBrainTogether/HCK03_2024_UNC_Hybrid/README.md

 <img alt="Get Your Brain Together HCK03" src="logos/banner.png">

-# Welcome to the web page for the 3nd Get Your Brain Together Hackathon !
+# Welcome to the 3rd Get Your Brain Together Hackathon !

 ## What?